-A1.1 In the five years prior to the latest dataset a number of improvements were made to the ODM and Station Usage methodology which are described in this section.
-In addition since 2009/10 Oyster PAYG data has been included in the ODM which represented a significant improvement to the estimates for rail travel across London.
+- A1.1 In the five years prior to the 2011/12 dataset a number of improvements were made to the ODM and Station Usage methodology which are described in the section.
+This includes the inclusion since 2009/10 of Oyster PAYG data in the ODM which represented a significant improvement to the estimates for rail travel across London.
+These improvements are described in the first section of this Appendix. - A1.2 The 2011/12 dataset included a raft of improvements reflecting recommendations in the Methodological Review and details of these changes are included as a separate section in this Appendix.

-Historical methodology changes
+Historical methodology changes prior to 2011/12

-- A1.2 Between 2006/07 and 2008/09 the accuracy and usefulness of the ODM was improved by applying new procedures on the way journeys with unknown origin and/or destination have been treated, and by including journeys that were previously excluded from the file or did not appear in the LENNON sales data.
+- A1.3 Between 2006/07 and 2008/09 the accuracy and usefulness of the ODM was improved by applying new procedures on the way journeys with unknown origin and/or destination have been treated, and by including journeys that were previously excluded from the file or did not appear in the LENNON sales data.
 In summary, the main changes were: - Adding in previously missing journeys, e.g. TfL sold Travelcards, and some airport link tickets -this is undertaken in the production of the MOIRA2 demand matrix. - Rail Links such as PlusBus and Attractions.
 The rail element of these ticket sales is now included this is undertaken in the production of the MOIRA2 demand matrix. - Estimating the split of records for station groups, including London BR, into the constituent individual stations.
 This methodology was further refined for those groups with no ticket office at one or more stations within the group this processing is undertaken in the ODM, - Via the integration with the process that creates the MOIRA2 Demand Matrix, PTE ticket sales are now included, in addition to TfL sold Travelcards, and some airport link tickets - this is undertaken in the production of the MOIRA2 demand matrix. - I The method for estimating passenger journeys from ticket sales has changed.
 This is a result of using the MOIRA2 Demand Matrix as a starting point.
 The MOIRA2 Demand Matrix does not disaggregate single journeys, and so when estimating passenger journeys all ticket sales have been split equally into the two directions of travel.
 This will only have an impact on the ODM if there is more travel on single tickets away from a station compared to travel to the station, which is not likely to be material.
-Therefore in the Station Usage file, entries are the same as exits. - A1.3 In 2009/10 further improvements were made: - Adding in data for journeys undertaken by Oyster "pay-as-you-go" (PAYG) in the London area.
+Therefore in the Station Usage file, entries are the same as exits. - A1.4 In 2009/10 further improvements were made: - Adding in data for journeys undertaken by Oyster "pay-as-you-go" (PAYG) in the London area.
 This is undertaken within the base LENNON data, in the production of the MOIRA2 demand matrix.
-This applies to journeys made after 1 January 2010. - Refinement of the methodology used to calculate journeys undertaken using PTE tickets. - A1.4 When the 2010/11 dataset was constructed it emerged that the original 2008/9 figures which were given for one PTE, West Yorkshire, were not a complete record of all the rail journeys on multimodal tickets which should have been included in the PTE infill.
+This applies to journeys made after 1 January 2010. - Refinement of the methodology used to calculate journeys undertaken using PTE tickets.

+A1.5 When the 2010/11 dataset was constructed it emerged that the original 2008/9 figures which were given for one PTE, West Yorkshire, were not a complete record of all the rail journeys on multimodal tickets which should have been included in the PTE infill.
 A correction was therefore made by uplifting the West Yorkshire PTE Infill, both revenue and journeys figures, by 53% on top of the generic PTE infill growth rate.
 Note that within West Yorkshire PTE area, the majority of rail journeys are made on rail-only tickets, i.e. not PTE Infill tickets.
 Thus the overall effect of this correction was relatively small.